kimiaf1998/Knight-Tour/README.md

 ## Knight Tour Problem

-A knight's tour is a sequence of moves by a knight on a chessboard to visit every square at once.
+A knight's tour problem is a mathematical problem to visit every square of a chessboard at once by a sequence of knight's moves.

 ## Requirements